FamilySearch/GEDCOM.io/_pages/tag-def/type-Name.md

     specification does not provide any standard way of representing names that contain U+002F.

-    The URI for the PersonalName datatype is https://gedcom.io/terms/v7/type-Name.
+    The URI for the PersonalName data type is https://gedcom.io/terms/v7/type-Name.
 ...